agates-network/Agates-Network/Agates Network Referral Boost Policy.md

 This **Agates Network Referral Boost** campaign aims to quickly build an initial user base for Agates Network through a referral incentive program.
 This will enable the timely launch of rewards activities such as Mining Reward, Holding Dividend, and Promoting Bonus within the Agates Network app, driving rapid and sustainable growth of the whole project.

 ## 2. Goal
-The goal of this campaign is to achieve a total of 200,000 active registrations worldwide within 3 months after the official launch of Agates Network.
+The goal of this campaign is to achieve a total of 200,000 active registrations worldwide within 100 days after the official launch of Agates Network.

 ## 3. Paticipants
 All users who have successfully registered an Agates Network account and obtained a unique Agates ID can participate in this campaign, including not only users who join before this campaign starts, but also users who are invited to join by others during this campaign.